|

 region

-- Allocates a custom region, removing any autodetected regions which occupy
+- Allocates a custom region, removing any autodetected regions that occupy

-the same space on the screen.
-Defined in the format
+the same space on the specified logical X screen number.
+Defined in the

 To make a region span multiple monitors, create a region big